NEW CASE STUDY: How we built top-rated shopping apps for Crate & Barrel and CB2

-A traffic surge takes down your app in the first hour of Black Friday.
-Bad actors hack and release all your user data.
-You watch a competitor’s MAUs skyrocket after they introduce a killer new feature.
-Do those scenarios have your heart racing a bit?
-That’s a good thing.
-It means you know what’s at stake when it comes to mobile product lifecycle management these days.
-The pace of change in the mobile landscape is accelerating.
-From security to the retention of talent to the proliferation of app data software development kit (SDK)1, the mobile ecosystem has never been more complex and challenging.
+With the rapid evolution of app technology, including AI, new privacy standards, and user demands for accessibility, keeping your mobile app current has never been more critical.
+The pace of change in the mobile landscape continues to accelerate.
+From security to talent retention to the complexity of app data management, the mobile ecosystem has only gotten more challenging.
 In this environment, a strong mobile product lifecycle management team matters more than ever.
-One missed update can snowball quickly into bigger problems—and lead to negatives like the accumulation of technical debt.
+One missed update can quickly snowball into bigger problems—and lead to issues like the accumulation of technical debt.
 Smart business leaders don’t need to be coders in order to watch out for the accumulation of technical debt.
 But they do need to know how to recognize the warning signs.

 User feedback is a critical measure of an app’s success—and one of the most visible.
 If you notice that your app has a 3-star rating in the Apple or Google marketplace, it’s time to dig into why.